AnnaMa7789/xueqima_challenge_MercadoLibre/docs/analysis.md

 **Key Findings**
 Main insights from EDA
->quantative metrics:
+* quantative metrics:
 >The total sales are 239,699, which indicates a relatively low (2.39) sales per product.
 Median price is 250, variation range is very large due to different product types.
 99.99% of products never change price since listing is created.
->qualitative metrics:
+* qualitative metrics:
 > >titles: there are 98,823 unique titles grouped under 10,907 categories.
 Average title length is 45 characters (ranging from 1 to 100). length of title has positive impact on sales with correlation coefficient = 0.625
-video: only 2985 (~3%) products with video links.
+video: only 2985 (about 3%) products with video links.
 > >image: about 33.3% products have 1 picture, about 64.3% have 2-6 pictures.
-Only 789 products (~ 0.8%) are missing pictures.
+Only 789 products (about 0.8%) are missing pictures.
 Majority of picture size is 500x375 or 500x500 and majority of max pricture size 1200x900
 > >update frequency: ~70% of listings have never been updated since creation, ~30% are updated within 2 months.
 > >attribute completeness: ~87% products have blank attributes, and ~10% have 1 or 2 entries.
 For those products who have at least one entries, about 80% have complete field information.  entry number (correlation  0.039) and completeness (correlation 0.091 ) both have positive impact on sales.
 > >shipping info completeness：all products have shipping and there is mininal differentiation regarding completeness.